 Below are some examples of bridge loans used in commercial real estate:

 You can use a bridge loan if you intend to move to a new venue, such as a new warehouse, office, or storefront.
 In this case, proceeds from the loan can be applied to the down payment on the new property or pay off the remaining loan on the old property.

 Let’s illustrate this example further.
 Let’s say you wish to buy an under-occupied office structure for $10,000,000 and spend another $10,000,000 to renovate it and make it more attractive to new tenants.
 The property should be worth around $25,000,000 after renovations, according to expert appraisers.
 A CRE bridge loan provider agrees to let you borrow 80% of the $20,000,00 (the sum of $10,000,000 to purchase it and another $10,000,000 to renovate it), amounting to $16,000,000.

 This means you need to provide the remaining $4,000,000.
 After completion of the project, you may be able to obtain a $25,000,000 mortgage on the property and use the bulk of the proceeds to completely pay off the bridge loan (both interest and principal).
-With the interest rate being 10%, your cost for the one-year swing loan is $1,600,000 million-plus prepayment penalties, origination fees, and other such costs.
+With the interest rate being 10%, your cost for the one-year swing loan will include prepayment penalties, origination fees, and other such costs.